Mike Dean & VAR face backlash again after controversial red card for Soucek | Goal.com

 The red card for Soucek was the sixth that Dean has shown in 15 Premier League matches during the 2020-21 season.
 It also came just a few days after Dean sent off Alex Jankewitz and Jan Bednarek in Southampton's 9-0 defeat at Manchester United.

-He also sent off West Brom's Kieran Gibbs in West Brom's 5-2 defeat at Everton in September, and dismissed Joao Moutinho and Douglas Luiz during Aston Villa's 1-0 win at Wolves in December.
+He also sent off West Brom's Kieran Gibbs in a 5-2 defeat at Everton in September, and dismissed Joao Moutinho and Douglas Luiz during Aston Villa's 1-0 win at Wolves in December.

-Since taking charge of his first Premier League game in September 2000, Dean has taken charge of 524 matches, showing 110 red cards and 1,927 yellow cards.
+Since taking charge of his first Premier League game in September 2000, Dean has refereed 524 matches, showing 110 red cards and 1,927 yellow cards.

 Dean is the only referee to pass a century of red cards shown in the Premier League.
 Next on the list is Phil Dowd (67 red cards), followed by Mike Riley (66), Martin Atkinson (65) and Graham Poll (63).